 Qualified visitors will receive an ID badge that they must wear while on campus.
 They must also sign out, return the badge, and leave campus through the designated entry door.

-In order not to disturb classroom instruction, all parents and visitors must also check in with the school reception before proceeding to a classroom.
+In order not to disturb classroom instruction, all parents and visitors must also check in with the school reception before proceeding to a classroom for a scheduled event.